-It’s easy to respond to the latest social movements with a public show of support for diversity recruitment in the form of a press release or statement from a top executive, or the quick implementation of public-facing policy with little long-term impact.
+It’s easy to respond to the latest social movements with a public show of support for diversity recruitment in the form of a press release or statement from a top executive, or the quick implementation of a public-facing policy with little long-term impact.
 But such actions, when not accompanied by a demonstrable commitment to meaningful DEI values and policies, risk accusations of “woke washing” and “diversity washing.”

 What Is Woke Washing?

 Also referred to as “statement fatigue,” woke washing focuses on the appearance of solidarity with issues of social justice without doing the hard work of addressing systemic barriers to employment and promotion faced by underrepresented applicants and employees within your own corporate culture.
-An example would be focusing on crafting a public response to a topical social issue like Black Lives Matter while simultaneously ignoring the voices of your own employees of color.
+An example would be focusing on crafting a public response to a topical social issue like Black Lives Matter while simultaneously ignoring the voices of your employees of color.